 The directors are responsible for the maintenance and integrity of the corporate and financial information included on the Group's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 Auditor

-On 1 February 2019 Moore Stephens LLP merged its business with BDO LLP.
-As a result, Moore Stephens LLP has resigned as auditor and the directors have appointed BDO LLP as auditor in their place.
 BDO LLP has indicated its willingness to continue in office and a resolution will be proposed at the Annual General Meeting to reappoint BDO LLP as auditor for the next financial year.

 Going concern